RyanLamansky/dotnet-webassembly/README.md

 `i64.extend_u/i32`
 * `block` instructions that yield a value are not supported by the compiler.
 * `end` and `ret` instructions that leave leftover values on the stack will cause the .NET CLR to report an [InvalidProgramException](https://msdn.microsoft.com/en-us/library/system.invalidprogramexception.aspx).
-* Can't import globals, memory, or tables via either the parser (`WebAssembly.Module`) or the compiler.
-* Can't import functions via the compiler.
+* The following section types are not supported by the compiler: Custom, Start, Data.
+* The following import types are not supported: Global, Memory, Table.
 * Offsets reported in exceptions are mostly wrong, reflecting the position of the reader at the time of the exception rather than the start of the bad bytes.
 * `WebAssembly.Module` will let you write WASM files that it can't read back: specifically, a function or initializer expression that's not terminated with an `end` instruction.
+* Function exports that expose an import are not supported by the compiler.
+* Passing a MethodBuilder as an imported function will cause the compiler to generate incorrect code.
 * Thorough documentation is needed.

 ## API Issues